amitach/commerce/sample_commerce.md

 # What will we do today?

 ## We will look at a part of a sample application(typical commerce application)
-## The controller action is the order creation endpoint for the app
+## We will look at the refactored code and look into a couple of techniques to write the same thing

 # Following is the Sample code
+# The controller action is the order creation endpoint for the app

 ```ruby
 class OrdersController < ApplicationController